vinceramcesoliveros/custom_supabase_drift_doc_sync/README.md

 # Custom Drift Synchronization Example

 This project showcases two things:
-- How can you easily sync your data (one-user data) across devices that are stored using Drift DB?
+- Synchronization of one-user data across devices that are stored using Drift DB
+     - Client side: A lot of the boilerplate is achieved through code generation
+     - Server side: A generic code that can be easily reused as it is
-- Showcase of synchronization of appflowy editor content across devices with handling of merge conflicts and offline editing using appflowy_editor_sync_plugin.
+- Synchronization of appflowy editor content across devices with handling of merge conflicts and offline editing using appflowy_editor_sync_plugin.
-- All of this with full-offline support.

 ## Demo